CapricanDRJ/witchers_shakespeare/index.md

 That shield us from the darkness.
 Minos, strong,

-On you rests Watchers' safety, righting wrong.
+On you rests Witchers' safety, righting wrong.

 Let discord's whispers find no purchase here,